lukaszknasiecki/uho-cms/README.md

 `string`

 String (256 chars) type.
 If no type is defined this type is being used as a default one.
+The only exception is field name `id` which by default is integer.

-You can change default size with settings.length field
+You can change default size of this field with settings.length field

 `text`